kr1ps/MediaHomeServices/README.md

 - [Contributors](#contributors)

 ## Plex Server

-I select Plex for my media server (video, image and audio).
-The docker-compose file its here [plex.docker-compose.yml](https://github.com/kr1ps/kr1psiaac/blob/master/plex.docker-compose.yml) and if you want more information about it check the oficial website https://www.plex.tv/
+I chose Plex for my media server (video, image, and audio).
+The docker-compose file is here [plex.docker-compose.yml](https://github.com/kr1ps/kr1psiaac/blob/master/plex.docker-compose.yml) and if you want more information about it check the oficial website https://www.plex.tv/

+With Plex up and running, i need something to feed him.

+## Download Manager

+There are a large number of download managers.
+Some examples are: [Transmission](https://transmissionbt.com/), [Utorrent](https://www.utorrent.com/), etc. but for its simplicity I chose [Deluge](https://deluge-torrent.org/).
+Deluge is well documented and integrates very well with my infrastructure.
+If you want an example you can check my deployment file [deluge.docker-compose.yml](https://github.com/kr1ps/kr1psiaac/blob/master/deluge.docker-compose.yml).

 #### Disabled options

 - TeX (Based on KaTeX);